Beyond Logit Adjustment: A Residual Decomposition Framework for Long-Tailed Reranking: Experiments

 \subsection{Setup}

-\paragraph{Datasets and base models.} We evaluate on five benchmarks spanning image classification (\textsc{ImageNet-LT}, 1{,}000 classes; \textsc{Places-LT}, 365 classes), species recognition (\textsc{iNaturalist}~2018, 8{,}142 classes), and rare-disease diagnosis (\textsc{GMDB}, 508 classes; \textsc{RareBench}, 508 classes, out-of-distribution).
-Base models range from ResNet-50/152 with cRT classifiers to a fine-tuned Qwen3.5-0.8B; full details are in Appendix~\ref{app:datasets}.
+\paragraph{Datasets and base models.} We evaluate on nine benchmarks spanning text classification, image classification, species recognition, and rare-disease diagnosis.
+The four pure-text NLP benchmarks are \textsc{GoEmotions} (28 classes), \textsc{MASSIVE} (60 classes), \textsc{HuffPost-LT} (42 classes), and \textsc{Few-NERD} (66 classes), each using a Qwen3.5-2B base classifier fine-tuned with LoRA.
+The remaining benchmarks are image classification (\textsc{ImageNet-LT}, 1{,}000 classes; \textsc{Places-LT}, 365 classes), species recognition (\textsc{iNaturalist}~2018, 8{,}142 classes), and rare-disease diagnosis (\textsc{GMDB}, 508 classes; \textsc{RareBench}, 508 classes, out-of-distribution).
+Base models range from ResNet-50/152 with cRT classifiers to a fine-tuned Qwen3.5-0.8B for the clinical benchmarks and Qwen3.5-2B for the NLP benchmarks; full details are in Appendix~\ref{app:datasets}.
 In all cases, REPAIR operates on a fixed top-$k$ shortlist ($k{=}10$) produced by the base model; the base model is never modified.
 We designate the bottom 80\% of classes by training-set frequency as \emph{rare} and the top 20\% as \emph{frequent}.

 \paragraph{Baselines.} All methods share the same shortlist. \textbf{Base} ranks by the raw scores $g_y(x)$. \textbf{LogitAdj}~\citep{menon2021longtail} adds $-\tau\log\pi_y$ with $\tau$ tuned on the calibration set. \textbf{$\tau$-norm}~\citep{kang2020decoupling} divides by the classifier weight norm $\|w_y\|^\tau$. \textbf{Classwise} learns per-class offsets $a_y$ via Eq.~\ref{eq:training-obj} with shrinkage (Eq.~\ref{eq:shrinkage}), setting $\theta=0$. \textbf{REPAIR} adds the pairwise term $\ell_y(x,S)$.